cos418atPrinceton/assignments_template/assignment1-2/README.md

 </p>

 <p>
-  You will receive full credit for Part I if your software passes the Sequential tests in <tt>test_test.go</tt> and <tt>test-wc.sh</tt> (as run by the <tt>go test</tt> commands above) on the CS servers.
+  You will receive full credit for Part A if your software passes the Sequential tests in <tt>test_test.go</tt> and <tt>test-wc.sh</tt> (as run by the <tt>go test</tt> commands above) on the CS servers.
-  You will receive full credit for Part II if your Map/Reduce word count output matches the correct output for the sequential execution above when run on the CS servers.
+  You will receive full credit for Part B if your Map/Reduce word count output matches the correct output for the sequential execution above when run on the CS servers.
 </p>